menu icon

 Examples of how to use different interfacings?
 Check out my free market bag pattern and the sturdy zipper case pattern and see how I mixed and matched several types of interfacing.

 And here's another quick tip if you want a good-looking bag lining: always use a layer of light-to-medium-weight interfacing like Pellon SF101 Shape Flex or Vilene G700.
 It always brings your bag to a higher level of quality.
 Sometimes, I use Vilene H200 - a bit stiffer than G700 and a non-woven but less expensive, still pliable and soft.
-But there are more brands and products coming on the market all the time.
+But more brands and products are coming on the market all the time.
 I'm listing more of this type of woven light-to-medium weight interfacings below.

-I've tried and tested a lot, and I mean a lot of lighter interfacings to use on linings and pockets. scroll down further, there are quite some I love and use - and you get tons of options to use, depending on where you live.
+I've tried and tested a lot, and I mean a lot, of lighter interfacings to use on linings and pockets.
+Scroll down further, there are quite some I love and use - and you get tons of options to use, depending on where you live.

 A closeup of Vilene H200 - nonwoven, thin, soft, and pliable.
 Typically used to strengthen collars on shirts and cuffs, I sometimes use it to line pouches and zipper bags.
 Love it!

-What to Use Instead of Interfacing?
+What to use instead of interfacing?

 Have no fusible interfacing at hand but would love to give your tote that extra body and weight?
 Use the (sew-in) cotton batting instead, and add a few simple quilting lines.
 I quilted the bigger of these two market bags.
 It turned out beautifully!

-Popular Interfacing Types and Interfacing Brands:
+Popular Interfacing Types and Interfacing Brands

-Here are a list of fusible fleece types, stabilizers, and (mostly fusible) types of interfacing I love to use.
+Here is a list of fusible fleece types, stabilizers, and (mostly fusible) types of interfacing I love to use.
 Depending on what effect and level of stability you are after, one of these will suit your project.

 Fusible Fleece

-- examples of low-loft fusible fleece: Pellon 987F fusible fleece - equivalent to Vilene H630
+• examples of low-loft fusible fleece: Pellon 987F fusible fleece - equivalent to Vilene H630

-- examples of high-loft fusible fleece: Pellon Fusible Thermolam is felted, (dense and thicker than Pellon 987F), equivalent to Thermolam is Vilene H640 (thicker, i.e. high-loft fleece)
+• examples of high-loft fusible fleece: Pellon Fusible Thermolam is felted, (dense and thicker than Pellon 987F), equivalent to Thermolam is Vilene H640 (thicker, i.e. high-loft fleece)

-- Honestly, I prefer H640 over H630, because for the most part, I find H630 too thin.
+• Honestly, I prefer H640 over H630, because for the most part, I find H630 too thin.
 However, the low-loft H630 works better for small projects, like coin purses!

-- Heat'n'Bond by Thermoweb has low-loft and high-loft fusible fleece too - check out both here
+• Heat'n'Bond by Thermoweb has low-loft and high-loft fusible fleece too - check out both here.

 Interfacing Types